 In addition, certain state laws govern the privacy and security of health information in certain circumstances, some of which are more stringent than HIPAA and many of which differ from each other in significant ways and may not have the same effect, thus complicating compliance efforts.
-For example, California enacted the California Consumer Privacy Act of 2018 (CCPA), which took effect on January 1, 2020 and became enforceable by the California Attorney General on July 1, 2020, and broadly defines personal information.
-The CCPA creates new individual privacy rights for consumers (as that term is broadly defined) and places increased privacy and security obligations on entities handling personal data of consumers or households.
-The CCPA requires covered companies to provide certain disclosures to California consumers about its data collection, use and sharing practices, provide such consumers with ways to opt-out of certain sales or transfers of personal information, provides for civil penalties for violations, and allows for a new private right of action for data breaches that has resulted in an increase in data breach litigation.
-Many aspects of the CCPA, including the expansion of the consumer rights granted therein under the California Privacy Rights Act (CPRA), and its interpretation remain unclear.
+For example, California enacted the California Consumer Privacy Act of 2018 (CCPA).
+This law, which took effect on January 1, 2020 and became enforceable by the California Attorney General on July 1, 2020, broadly defines personal information.
+The CCPA gives California residents expanded rights to access and delete their personal information and places stringent privacy and security obligations on businesses covered by the law, including obligations to provide detailed disclosures to California consumers about their data collection, use and sharing practices and provide such consumers with ways to opt out of certain sales or transfers of personal information.
+It also provides for civil penalties for violations, and allows for a private right of action for data breaches that is expected to increase data breach litigation.
+In addition, the California Privacy Rights Act, or CPRA, which became effective on January 1, 2023, imposes additional obligations on companies covered by the legislation and significantly modifies the CCPA, including by expanding consumers' rights with respect to certain sensitive personal information.
+The CPRA also created a new state agency that was vested with authority to implement and enforce the CCPA.
+Many aspects of the CCPA, as amended by the CPRA, and its interpretation remain unclear.
 As such, its full impact on our business and operations remains uncertain.
-Additionally, comprehensive privacy laws akin to the CCPA have been passed in twelve other states, and, with bills being proposed in several other states, it is quite possible that other U.S. states will follow suit.
+Additionally, comprehensive privacy laws akin to the CCPA have been passed in thirteen other states, and, with bills being proposed in several other states, it is quite possible that other U.S. states will follow suit.
 New privacy and data security laws have been proposed in more than half of the states in the U.S. and in the U.S. Congress.
-Further, in addition to the proposals for comprehensive consumer privacy laws, many states are considering more limited privacy bills that focus on specific issues such as biometric data and, as in the case of the state of Washington, health and medical information that fall outside of the scope of HIP
+In addition to these comprehensive consumer privacy laws and proposals, a number of other states have passed or proposed more limited privacy laws that focus on specific privacy issues such as biometric data and the privacy of health and medical information, such as Washington state's My Health My Data Act.
+The existence of privacy laws in different states in the country will make our compliance obligations more complex and costly.